georgemac510/disco-repo/README.md

 npm run dev
 ```

 Go to `http://localhost:3000` in your browser of choice.
+Can also be found at https://disco-rock-repo.onrender.com/